 Select a an exam type

 The PGCert/PGDip/MSc in Health Promotion and Public Health attracts students from a wide range of disciplines and from different nationalities.
-It prides itself on its inclusive approach.
+We pride ourselves on our student centered and inclusive approach encouraging peer learning and active engagement at all levels of the course.
 Whether you are contemplating a career within the expanding field of health promotion and public health or want to take your career to the next level, the PGCert/PGDip/MSc in Health Promotion and Public Health will enhance your prospects.
 On completion of the MSc there will be the potential for you to be able to apply to become a registered public health and/or health promotion practitioner.
 Extensive links between employers and academic staff attempt to ensure that the course content is relevant to contemporary public health practice.
+The option to study full-time or part-time gives you the flexibility to fit your studies around your personal and professional commitments.
+Modules can be taken as ‘stand-alone’ modules with both in person teaching and online learning.
+We aim to create a supportive learning environment to enable you to develop your knowledge, skills and practice.
+The MSc is typically completed in one academic year (September to September).

-For entry on to PGCert/PGDip - Students normally need, a degree in a subject related to health promotion, public health or population health from an institution approved by the University.
-For MSc - Candidates will normally progress from the Postgraduate Diploma in Health Promotion and Public Health.
+PGCert/PGDip - Normally, a degree in a health related topic from an institution approved by the University.
+This can include a broad range of topics including public health, environmental health, sports or health sciences as well as bio-medical sciences and nursing.
+Applicants without a health related degree but with a minimum of 6 months experience in public health, health promotion or wider health roles will also be considered.
+MSc - Candidates will normally progress from the Postgraduate Diploma in Health Promotion and Public Health.
 Candidates who hold a Postgraduate Diploma in Health Promotion, Public Health, Population Health or a Postgraduate Diploma in Specialist Community Public Health Nursing from Ulster or equivalent from another University, with a mark profile equivalent to that required of Postgraduate Diplomas in Health Promotion and Public Health of Ulster, as evidenced by a transcript, may be admitted directly to the MSc phase of the course.

 Students living in